RosettaCommons/documentation/application_documentation/rna/rna-denovo.md

 But this is not recommended if you are trying to score a model deposited in the PDB or created by other software – see next [How do I just minimize?](#How-do-I-just-minimize?)

-How do I just minimize? < a name="How-do-I-just-minimize?" />
+How do I just minimize?
 -----------------------

 If you take a PDB created outside Rosetta, very small clashes may be strongly penalized by the Rosetta all-atom potential.
 Instead of scoring, you should probably do a short minimize, run: